 Most of the year, few of us have access to such fresh produce or the kind of time it takes to grill onions carefully and keep them from charring.
 But try your hand at it now, while locally grown corn and spinach (and maybe the onions too) are available, and you'll eat like a prince, or at least a pampered Californian.

-More from our magazine: Ten-Minute Gazpacho
+More from our magazine: Parmesan-Herb Spaghetti Squash

 And even after summer's over, you can make this quesadilla with frozen corn (white, if you can get it, please) and sauteed onions, and it'll still be pretty darn good.
 Cut it into 8 wedges for a great hors d'oeuvre.